James0937/SU22-Database-Course-Project/doc/ProjectProposal.md

 # Title: Chicago Airbnb Data Analysis

 ## Project Summary
 The project seeks to provide guidance and detailed analysis of Airbnb's in Chicago.
-It will provide
+This project utilizes the Airbnb datasets to provide a overview of housing information in Chicago.
+User can use database functionality to search for the entry of a specific house, find the closest house near them, or use the website to see the exact location of each house on a map.

 ## Description
+This dataset includes the Airbnb housing information about the hosts, position, description, and price, etc. The position includes the latitude and longtitude, which are useful for map display.
+The price and review scores are helpful for customers to select their ideal house.
+The dataset this derived from https://www.kaggle.com/datasets/jinbonnie/chicago-airbnb-open-data, which is part of the Airbnb dataset, and the original source can be found from Airbnb Open Data.

 ## Usefulness